La Acebeda

 La Acebeda ([la aθeˈβeða]) is municipality of the autonomous community of the Community of Madrid in central Spain.
 It has a population of 62 inhabitants (INE, 2011).

+Politics

+Since the 2023 elections, the area has been run by a local party, Consejo Abierto La Acebeda.
+Before that, the area was run by a Ciudadanos administration.
+The municipality has three seats.

 Public transport

 La Acebeda has two bus lines.
 One of them communicates with Madrid although it only works on weekends.
 Those lines are: